So what is zoophobia anyway, and why is it so scary?

 They see that the amygdala is a key player.
 The shorter pathway within the amygdala triggers an immediate (but inaccurate) response, while the longer pathway allows time for evaluation.
 The phobia is a result of not being able to take that time to evaluate the situation.

 Researchers know that phobias are similar to conditions like anxiety and post-traumatic stress disorder.
 Most of the research revolves around these conditions rather than phobias themselves.
+Scientific research continues each and every day and industry professionals are determined to find more ways to help each individual cope with and conquer their phobia.

 Risks Associated With Zoophobia